christinemcclure/html5site/README.md

-New home page design: simple style, neutral colors to let the photographs pop.
+New home page design: simple style and  colors to let the photographs pop.

 TO DO:

-1. Try converting font sizes to ems

-2. Make tablet and mobile versions

-3. Navigation changes for mobile

-4. Experiment with jQuery accessible plugin -- make responsive (separate repo).

-5. Change URLS from relative to absolute

-6. Add accessibility factors
+1. Check for accessibility